CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 ## Plan for Identity Protection
 Used to be called Azure AD protection
 ![](../../Attachements/Pasted%20image%2020251121071202.png)
 Checking weather you are what you are saying you are.
+The user are chai jo vanera vaneko tehi ho hacker hoina.
+Password thahapayera login garna lako hoina.